KronicDeth/intellij-elixir/README.md

 Although it is exceedingly rare, as most Elixir projects use `mix`, it is supported to run/debug `elixir` directly, such as when doing `elixir script.exs`.

-1. Run > Edit Configuations...
+1. Run > Edit Configurations...

    ![Edit Run Configurations](/screenshots/features/run_debug_configurations/Edit%20Configurations.png?raw=true "Edit Run Configurations")
 2. Click +